juanfrans-courses/advanced-gis/Fall_2015/Syllabus.md

 * *Schuurman, Nadine, Fiedler, Robert S., Grzybowski, Stefan CW. and Grund, Darrin.
 Defining rational hospital catchments for non-urban areas based on travel-time, International Journal of Health Geographics (2006)*
 * *Sultana, Selima and Weber, Joe.
 Journey-to-Work Patterns in the Age of Sprawl: Evidence from Two Midsize Southern Metropolitan Areas, The Professional Geographer (2007)*
 * **Nov.
 9: Surface modeling assignment due**
+* Mon.
+Nov.
+9th: Lecture by Lela Prashad, Chief Data Scientist and Co-Founder at NiJeL (also works on GeoDa and does remote sensing at ASU).

 ### Week 11: Model builder
 Decision support systems, levels of measurement, rules for spatial data combination, ranking strategies, the build-out model and artificial intelligence models